 The Netherlands is also a perfect destination for expat families, having snagged several awards for being just that, the best place to live.
 It’s not a surprise, given its great childcare benefits, fantastic healthcare system, world-class education system, and environmental-friendly policies.

 The United Kingdom may have left the European Union, but geographically speaking, it still counts as Europe.
-In fifth place is the UK.
-The UK scores highly in categories like personal security, environmental quality, civic engagement, societal progressiveness, healthcare, jobs and wages, education, and skills.
+In sixth place is the UK.
+The UK scores highly in categories like personal security, environmental quality, civic engagement, societal progressiveness, healthcare, jobs, and wages, education, and skills.

 The UK is a popular choice with expats from all corners of the globe.
 The country’s highly diverse and tolerant culture makes it easy for expats to feel welcome and settled down.